fusionjs/fusionjs.github.io/documentation/docs/getting-started/index.md

 # Getting started

-At the core of modern web applications at Uber is Fusion.js, a web framework for building high quality universal React/Redux/Node applications.
+Fusion.js is an open source web application framework for building high quality universal React/Redux/Node applications.
 If you've never used React/Redux before, [start here](/docs/getting-started/required-knowledge).

 Fusion.js is a collection of packages which form the core runtime, CLI, and build system.
 In addition, there are a set of [plugins](/api/plugins) that integrate with Fusion.js's Plugin API.
 Most of Fusion.js's functionality is added through these plugins.